-Dr. Raja’s research focuses on planning and design for healthy communities and the fiscal dimensions of planning.
+Dr. Raja’s research focuses on planning and design for sustainable food systems and healthy communities.

 B.Sc. (civil engineering), College of Engineering and

 M. Planning (housing), School of Architecture and Planning, New Delhi